Japan announces easing of virus emergency ahead of Olympics - WHIZ News

 The state of emergency will remain in Okinawa, where hospitals are still overwhelmed, while Hiroshima and Okayama will be taken off the list.

-“In order to prevent another upsurge, it is crucial to prevent the people from roaming around during the Olympics and summer vacation,” he said.
+“In order to prevent another upsurge, it is crucial to prevent the people from roaming around during the Olympics and summer vacation,” Wakita said.

-Experts say it is crucial to accelerate the vaccine rollout for the Olympics to be safe.

 Suga has opened up mass inoculation centers and started vaccinations at major companies, part of an ambitious target of as many as 1 million doses per day.
 As of Wednesday, only 6% of Japanese were fully vaccinated.